GoogleChrome/web.dev/src/site/content/en/learn/privacy/index.md

 ---
 title: Learn Privacy
 authors:
-  - matmarquis
+  - sil
-description: To do.
+description: A course to help you build more privacy-preserving websites.
 date: 2023-01-24
 ---

-A course to help you build more privacy-preserving websites.

 ## With great power…